arindom38/linux-basics-course/docs/03-Linux-Core-Concepts/02-The-Linux-Kernel.md

    1. Python
    1. Ruby e.t.c
    1. Docker Containers

+Kernel space can be compared with designated space for librarian who has access to books and other materials. whereas the user space can be compared with the space where the students can read books and reference other materials.
+User space in memory contain all the external application and some pre-packaged utilities applications like graphical tools or another programming language.

 ![memory-management](../../images/memory-management.PNG)

 #### Let us know see how programs running in the `User Space` work

 All user programs function by manipulating data that is stored in memory and on disk.
 User programs get access to data by making special request to the kernel called **`System Calls`**
 - Examples include, allocating memory by using variables or opening a file.
+If we compare this with analogy like student(user-space) is requesting for books (hardware) to librarian(kernel space). librarian decide to accept the request or not.

   ![user-space](../../images/user-space.PNG)